Blazorise/Blazorise.Articles/news/2025-12-12-release-notes-200/post.md

 Autocomplete now participates in the standard validation pipeline by inheriting `BaseInputComponent` and no longer relies on its built‑in Validation wrapper.
 This change makes Autocomplete behave consistently with other input components and requires it to be wrapped in `Validation`, which also fixes mismatches where errors appeared on the search field instead of the overall control.
 In multiple selection mode, validation now uses `SelectedValues`, `SelectedValuesChanged`, and `SelectedValuesExpression` so the selected items are validated as a single logical value.
 Finally, the parameter `MinLength` was renamed to `MinSearchLength` to clarify that it applies to search input length and to avoid confusion with data annotation MinLength.

+### Modal Parameters Centralized

+This release adjusts the Modal API by moving the `Centered`, `Scrollable`, and `Size` parameters from `ModalContent` up to `Modal`.
+ModalContent now derives these values from its parent and refreshes its classes whenever the modal-level settings change, so existing layouts and providers continue to render correctly while the configuration is centralized.
+All internal usages, demo pages, and documentation examples have been updated to set these options on Modal, and the FluentUI2 modal implementation now relies on the modal parameters directly.
+The migration analyzer has been extended to flag the removed ModalContent parameters and guide users to the new Modal equivalents.

 ## Final Notes 🏁

 Blazorise 2.0 introduces a consistent, modernized input system and simpler APIs that make form handling easier and more intuitive.